gurol/TasKar/README.md

 Just input the four measures (***TP***, ***TN***, ***FP***, ***FN***) and TasKar calculates the entire performance measures and metrics.

-There are currently 37 measures/metrics in TasKar lightweight version.
-TasKar Pro has 56 measures/metrics.
+TasKar calculates and shows 56 measures/metrics.

-I hope that TasKar (even lightweight version provided here) becomes a standard tool for calculating and expressing binary classification performances as well as using in machine learning education and trainings.
+I hope that TasKar becomes a standard tool for calculating and expressing binary classification performances as well as using in machine learning education and trainings.

-Please, contact me for further usage on TasKar (Lightweight or Pro version).
+Please, contact and/or inform me for further usage on TasKar.
 See Wiki for more information at https://github.com/gurol/taskar/wiki/Home-%7C-TasKar-%E2%80%93-Binary-Classification-Performance-Metrics-Card

 Gürol Canbek
 October 13th, 2018